FIV95/SNHU/CS210/Project3/readme.md

   - `readDocument()`: Reads the content of an `InputDocument`.
   - `setOption2()` and `setOption3()`: Generate specific sets of `Product` data for different program options.

-## Usage

-### Setting Up

-1. Clone the repository.
-2. Navigate to the project directory.
-3. Ensure you have the necessary dependencies installed.

-### Running the Program

-1. Compile the project using the provided `Makefile`.
-2. Run the executable.

-### Menu Options

 1. **Set input file path**: Allow the user to specify the file path for the input file.
 2. **Search for an item**: Prompt a user to input the item, or word, they wish to look for.
 Return a numeric value for the frequency of the specific word.